 - Promising - Make them loyal by creating brand awareness and giving free trials.

 - About To Sleep - The user will be lost if not reactivated.
 Recommend them popular products and provide discounts for memberships.

 - Can’t Lose Them - Listen to their feedback, suggest them newer products, and make them stick to your platform.

-- Hibernating - Recommendations products for other categories and provide personalized offers.
+- Hibernating - Recommend products for other categories and provide personalized offers.

 - Lost - Make your presence known through different campaigns.

 Let's see how it works on the MoEngage dashboard -

 By default App/Site Open is selected as Recency event, Frequency event is selected as 'Same as Recency Event'.
 Monetary event & Revenu Attribute is default set to the Conversion Goal Event and Revenu Attribute defined in MoEngage Dashboard > Settings > APP > General.

 Users can change these Recency, Frequency, and Monetary events and apply desired filters for the selected events.
 This helps run RFM analysis on a specific category, specific business unit, product, or service.

 Accounts do have an identifier (event attribute) for different currencies.
 This identifier has to be used to filter the monetary events.
 Needless to say, Recency and frequency events should also be of that specific market or category, or business unit for which the monetary event is being analyzed.